studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 The host university will send a digital copy of the grade certificate to the International Office of the home university.
 Afterwards, you will have to follow the internal process of grade recognition.

+In case of UAS Technikum Wien the recognition will be done by the study program lead.

 In case of problems contact your International Office or [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at).

 ### Is there a deadline for the grade recognition?